 - The Stop Loss level that is required within a framework of your strategy.

 - Spread size (to make calculations as quickly as possible, it does not need to be taken into account when considering risks).

-If you have not figured out how to calculate the risk of a transaction, ask a question in the comments to this lesson, and we will calculate it according to your terms.
+If you have not figured out how to use a calculator, please ask a question in the comments to this lesson, and we will calculate it according to your terms.

 I want to advise you to use one more indicator which can seriously influence the success of your trade.
-Actually, it does not directly relate to the success of a certain trading strategy, but it has a direct effect on the result of the trader’s work.
+It does not directly relate to the success of a certain trading strategy, but it has a direct effect on the result of the trader’s work.

 Since preventing such moments is almost impossible, the best thing would be to introduce such a parameter as a maximum loss per day into your trade.

 - In the currency of the deposit (for example, “I stop trading after losing more than $100 a day”);